-4.0 Conclusion
+4 Conclusion

-The international EFV conferences have an important role to play by exchanging information on the various public policies in place or planned in the various countries or regions to promote development and introduction of new generations of vehicles, taking into account the society demands for mobility.
+144. The international EFV conferences have an important role to play by exchanging information on the various public policies in place or planned in the various countries or regions to promote development and introduction of new generations of vehicles, taking into account the society demands for mobility.
 Such debates may ultimately result in a catalogue of best practices for the automotive sector to ensure that the mobility needs of society are met in a sustainable way.

-Since the beginning in 2003 there was a close relationship between the EFV conferences and WP.29 activities.
-While WP.29 and its subsidiary bodies focus more on technical issues and the development of vehicle regulations, the EFV conferences give the opportunity to exchange views and share experience between policy makers, legislators, industry, scientists and consumer groups, and to deal with topics that open up perspectives and areas beyond pure vehicle technology questions.
+145. Since the beginning in 2003, EFV conferences have been closely related with WP.29 activities.
+While WP.29 and its subsidiary bodies focus more on technical issues and the development of vehicle regulations, the EFV conferences gave the opportunity to exchange views and share experience between policymakers, legislators, industry, scientists and consumer groups, and deal with topics that open up perspectives and areas beyond pure vehicle technology questions.

-One of the main activities entrusted to the Informal Group on EFV was to study in detail the possibilities to define EFV, such that a uniform ranking among the various EFV concepts and technology strategies could be established globally.
-After detailed consideration of the various possibilities, one has however to conclude that such unified ranking is at this stage not possible, nor even desirable, taking into account the various parameters and different priorities in the various regions or countries.
+146. One of the main activities entrusted to the Informal Group on EFV was to study in detail, the possibilities to define EFV, such that a uniform ranking among the various EFV concepts and technology strategies could be established globally.
+After detailed consideration of the various possibilities, one has, however, to conclude that such unified ranking is at this stage not possible, nor even desirable, taking into account the various parametres and different priorities in the different regions or countries.

-Many aspects determine the environmental impact of a road vehicle.
-Depending on the various regions or countries, the priority ranking of each of these may be different and the technologies needed to respond to these demands may differ.
-As an example explained in this report, while Electric Vehicles (EV) may bring clear environmental benefits, questions remain unanswered at this stage on the electric energy production process and an overall ranking valid for all regions/countries/applications does not appear possible at this time.
+147. Many aspects determine the environmental impact of a road vehicle.
+Depending on the different regions or countries, the priority ranking of each of these may differ and the technologies needed to respond to these demands may differ.
+As explained in this report, while Electric Vehicles (EV) may bring clear environmental benefits, questions remain unanswered at this stage on the electric energy production process and an overall ranking that would be valid for all regions/countries/applications does not appear possible at this time.

-Furthermore, as explained in this report, one of the key issues to be addressed is the consumer information, in order to ensure that he or she makes the right purchasing decision.
-Such information therefore needs to be as clear and concise as possible.
-With so many parameters to be taken into account, it is thus vitally important that the consumer does not become confused by a multiplication of different, potentially even contradictory, information.
+148. As furthermore explained in this report, one of the key issues to be addressed is the consumer information, needed to ensure that he or she makes the right purchasing decision.
+Such information needs to be as clear and concise as possible.
+With so many parametres to be taken into account, it is thus vitally important that the consumer does not become confused by a multiplication of different, potentially even contradictory, information.

-The work performed by the informal group enabled a good overview of the various technologies having been developed already or in the pipeline to further reduce the environmental impact of road vehicles.
-It has to be recognized that governments, by setting the desired goals, and industry, by their continuous investments in R&D, have managed over the last years to strongly reduce the environmental impact of road traffic, and further improvements can be expected continuously, as new technologies enter the market in ever larger numbers.
-The EFV concept is therefore a moving target, whereby it can be considered that each new generation of vehicles is more environment-friendly than the generation it replaces.
+149. The work performed by the informal group enabled a good overview of the various technologies that have already been developed or are in the pipeline to further reduce the environmental impact of road vehicles.
+It has to be recognized that governments, by setting the desired goals, and industry, by their continuous investments in Research and Development, have managed over the last years to strongly reduce the environmental impact of road traffic, and further improvements can be continuously expected, as new technologies enter into the market in ever increasing numbers.
+The EFV concept is, therefore, a moving target, whereby it can be considered that each new generation of vehicles is more environment-friendly than the generation it replaces.